 What are attribution models?

-An attribution model is the way that currently exists to know at what point in the user journey a conversion was made.
+An attribution model is the current way to know at what point in the user journey a conversion occurred.

-When we set up a marketing campaign by mail, social networks, search engines, etc., it is essential to know how the path was and where we were successful, since with this information we can improve the funnel and thus focus on what really works.
+When we set up a marketing campaign via email, social media, search engines, etc., it is essential to know how the path was and where we were successful, since with this information we can improve the funnel and thus focus on what really works.

-Attribution models are intended to give credit for each ad in the customer journey.
+Attribution models are intended to give credit to each ad in the customer journey.

-It is natural that when we enter an online store, we see the products or services and if we are attracted to one, we DO NOT buy it immediately.
-Nowadays, from the first contact with a brand, to the purchase; users can take days or weeks to complete it.
-Because?
-Because they look for other options, they review shipping methods, payment methods, reviews and more.
+It is natural that when we enter an online store, we look at the products or services and if we are attracted to one, we do NOT buy it immediately.
+Nowadays, from the first contact with a brand, to the purchase; users can take days or weeks to make their purchase.
+Why?
+Because they look for other options, check the shipping methods, payment methods, reviews and more.

-An attribution model is important since it allows us to know the impact of each advertising event that we set up.
-Did the email have an influence?
+An attribution model is important because it allows us to know the impact of each advertising event we set up: did the email have an influence?
 Was the banner the last click to make the purchase?

 Importance of attribution models